traveltime-dev/traveltime-sdk-nodejs/README.md

     - `enabled` [boolean] - pass `true` to enable rate limiter on this SDK instance.
 Default is set to `false`.
     - `hitsPerMinute` [number] - pass number that your plan supports.
 You can find what HPM your plan supports [here](https://docs.traveltime.com/api/overview/usage-limits#Hits-Per-Minute-HPM).
 If you are on custom plan and not sure of your limits feel free to contact us.
 Default value is `60`.

-If you need later to change any of these parameters you can call setter methods: `travelTimeClient.setBaseURL`, `travelTimeClient.setRateLimitSettings`
+If you need later to change any of these parameters you can call setter methods: `travelTimeClient.setBaseURL`, `travelTimeClient.setRateLimitSettings`.

 ---